mudasar187/dbAssignment/README.md

 * Create tables

-* Drop tables

-* Insert data from files in Application.inputFiles folder
+* Insert data from files in 'inputFiles' folder

 * Show all table names